Top 5 This Week

 Schools and Education

 Higher education is anchored by the University of South Carolina (Columbia, flagship research university), Clemson University (Clemson, engineering and agriculture focus), and the Medical University of South Carolina (Charleston).
-The College of Charleston provides a selective liberal arts education in one of the most beautiful small-city settings in the American South.
+The College of Charleston offers a selective liberal arts education in one of the South’s most striking small-city settings.

 Cultural and Community Life

-South Carolina’s cultural life is richer than most out-of-state residents expect.
+South Carolina’s cultural life is deeper than most out-of-state residents expect.
 Charleston’s Spoleto Festival USA — a 17-day international performing arts festival each May/June, modeled on the Italian festival in Spoleto — brings opera, theater, dance, and chamber music to the city in a concentration of programming that rivals major metropolitan arts festivals.
-The Greenville Cultural Exchange, the South Carolina Philharmonic in Columbia, and the network of local arts organizations across the Upstate collectively provide cultural programming that exceeds what the state’s modest national profile suggests.
-The Gullah Geechee cultural heritage — the language, food, craft, and spiritual traditions of the African descendants of the sea island communities — is one of the most distinctive and underappreciated cultural inheritances in the American South, concentrated in the coastal communities between Wilmington, NC and Jacksonville, FL and most accessible to visitors and new residents in the Beaufort and Charleston areas.
+The Greenville Cultural Exchange, the South Carolina Philharmonic in Columbia, and the network of local arts organizations across the Upstate together provide cultural programming well beyond what the state’s modest national profile suggests.
+The Gullah Geechee cultural heritage — the language, food, craft, and spiritual traditions of the African descendants of the sea island communities — is a distinctive and often overlooked Southern inheritance, concentrated in the coastal communities between Wilmington, NC and Jacksonville, FL and easiest for visitors and new residents to encounter in the Beaufort and Charleston areas.

 Preparing for Your Move

-The logistical side of relocating to South Carolina follows a familiar sequence regardless of where you are coming from: secure housing before or immediately after arrival, transfer any professional licenses if your occupation requires it, register your vehicle and update your driver’s licence within the timeframe required by local law (typically 30 to 90 days for new residents), and register to vote at your new address.
+The logistical side of relocating to South Carolina follows a familiar sequence regardless of where you are coming from: secure housing before or immediately after arrival, transfer any professional licenses if your occupation requires it, register your vehicle and update your driver’s license within the timeframe required by local law (apply for the SC license within 45 days of a permanent move), and register to vote at your new address.
 Connecting with community organizations, sports clubs, neighborhood associations, or professional networks early in the process can dramatically accelerate the sense of belonging.
-In many parts of South Carolina that have grown rapidly over the past decade, a significant proportion of the population has relocated from elsewhere, which means that being new to the area is genuinely normal — and that the infrastructure for meeting people and building a life from scratch is well established.
+In many parts of South Carolina that have grown rapidly over the past decade, a large share of the population has relocated from elsewhere, which means that being new to the area is genuinely normal — and that the infrastructure for meeting people and building a life from scratch is well established.

 Felipe Cota